First We Rest, Then We Resist - Post-Election Thoughts and Resources

 I mean how powerful could we be if we started saying "No More!" to ultra processed foods made by corporations that benefit from keeping people sick and addicted.
 What if we say no to fad diets, diet pills, diet foods, diet drinks, and calorie restriction, and instead used our energy and money to eat foods that truly NOURISH us?!

-And what if we did it not to lose weight, or be more attractive, or because we feel pressured to look a certain way, but because we f*ing deserve to be nourished and live in strong, healthy bodies that feel good?!
+And what if we did it not to lose weight, or to be more attractive, or because we feel pressured to look a certain way, but because we f*ing deserve to be nourished, and to live in strong, healthy bodies that feel good?!

 Not everyone has access to enough nutritious food, but for those of us who do, let's use it to our advantage so we are able to help others get access to it too!